Pay-per-article service coming to Twitter

 “Can we have a preloaded amount added to our twitter so I don’t have 100 charges for $1 through my bank?”
 Twitter user @Travis_in_Flint suggested.

 It’s not clear if outlets covering local content, such as The Buffalo News and The Athletic, will implement the change.
-News 4 has reached out to those organizations for statements.
+WIVB has reached out to those organizations for statements.

 In addition to this change, Twitter enabled a monetization feature this past Friday.